GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     The first time the Cloud Function executes, the platform creates its runtime environment and the execution time is longer.
 This is called a _cold start_ for Cloud Functions.
 Subsequent executions will be faster.
-Here, you can verify that the Cloud Function was triggered, received the device payload, and as seen in the next log entry, forwarded the payload to the Cloud Pub/Sub topic.
+Here, you can verify that the Cloud Function was triggered, received the device payload, and as seen in the next log entry, forwarded the payload to the Pub/Sub topic.
 The Pub/Sub topic is the integration point for consuming the Sigfox data in real time for your specific business solutions.

 8. Verify that your `DATA_ADVANCED` callback is also working, by finding a second function execution